Protected, owned and managed by the Grand Traverse Regional Land Conservancy.

 This sanctuary features open dune, coastal moraine bluff and boreal forest habitats, which together represent a high-quality example of a perched Great Lakes dune system.
 The property is home to Pitcher’s thistle (a state and federally-threatened species) and provides important habitat for the state-threatened Lake Huron locust.

 The critical dune habitat at this nature sanctuary supports a diverse array of endemic plant and animal species found only in Great Lakes coastal dune systems.
-Because of the rare plants, highly erodible sandy soils and extremely steep slopes found here—and the property’s small size—it is not well suited for a trail system, and public access is not encouraged.
+Because of the rare plants, highly erodible sandy soils and extremely steep slopes found here—and the property’s small size—it is not well suited for a trail system and public access is discouraged.